They talk to each other. They name their babies. They use tools, play, gossip and mourn. They are

 are seeing.

-All this has been possible thanks to all of the scientist and associations that have helped us
+All this has been possible thanks to all of the scientists and associations that have helped us!

 Hunting might resume more broadly

-The admiration for these animals has been represented over centuries in our culture, Ancient Mediterranean people gave dolphins the delicate role of carrying souls to their new life after death.
-These “carriers of souls” roles were probably related to their instinctive tendency to help and rescue men at the sea.
+The admiration for these animals has been represented over centuries within our culture.
+Ancient Mediterranean people gave dolphins the sensitive role of carrying souls to their new life after death.
+The “carriers of souls” role was probably related to their instinctive tendency to help and rescue men at sea.

-But that admiration didn’t give us the tools to understand them, perhaps the only reason why humans are considered the only intelligent species is because we never fully understood or even considered a higher intelligence or simply a different type of intelligence.
+But that admiration didn’t give us the tools to really understand them.
+Perhaps the only reason why humans are considered the only intelligent species, is because we have never fully understood other species or even considered a higher or different type of intelligence exists.

-In a way cetaceans are similar to humans, they experience emotions in similar ways to us, and they also have the need of a social organization.
+In many ways cetaceans are similar to humans.
+They experience emotions in similar ways to us.
+They also have the need for social organisation.
 Cooperation is one of the most important abilities for any social species.
-From hunting, breeding, and child-rearing, it has allowed many animals (including humans) to survive and thrive.
-As we better understand the details on how animals work together, researchers have been focusing on the degree of cooperation and the cognitive abilities required for such activity.
+From hunting, breeding, to child-rearing, collaboration has allowed many animals, including humans, to survive and thrive.
+As we better understand how these animals work together, researchers have been focusing on the degree of cooperation and the cognitive abilities required for such activities.